Josh Hart NBA Playoffs Player Props: Knicks vs. Heat

 Josh Hart Insights vs. the Heat

-- Defensively, the Heat are second in the NBA, giving up 109.8 points per contest.
+- On defense, the Heat have allowed 109.8 points per game, which is second-best in the league.

-- On the glass, the Heat are sixth in the league, allowing 41.9 rebounds per game.
+- The Heat give up 41.9 rebounds per contest, ranking sixth in the league.

-- In terms of assists, the Heat have given up 25.6 per game, 14th in the NBA.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.

 Josh Hart vs. the Heat